xinhe97/academic-kickstart/content/authors/admin/_index.md

 - In December 2024, the manuscript *"Predicting Individual Corporate Bond Returns"* was accepted to *Journal of Banking and Finance*.
 - In October 2024, the manuscript *"Growing the Efficient Frontier on Panel Trees"* was accepted to *Journal of Financial Economics*.
 - Research Students:
-Actively hiring research students interested in Machine Learning and Quantitative Investment, with background from FIN/MATH/ORMS/STAT.
+Actively hiring research students interested in Quantitative Investment, with background from FIN/MATH/ORMS/STAT.
 Please email your transcript, cv, and cover letter to *mlfina.ustc@gmail.com*.